Wealthfront Automated Bond Portfolio Methodology White Paper

 Source: Wealthfront

 Since all sub-asset classes here provide exposure to different types of bonds, it is not surprising that most of the correlations are positive.
 However, as you can see, some correlation numbers are negative.
-These negative correlations are mostly between high-yield bonds, treasuries, and floating rate bonds, due to their different risk profiles.
+These negative correlations are mostly between high-yield bonds, Treasuries, and floating rate bonds, due to their different risk profiles.
 This means those three asset classes are good diversifiers to each other.
 Even in the case of sub-asset classes that are positively correlated, we observe that most positive correlation numbers are significantly less than 100%, which means they still provide the benefit of diversification.

 Constraints

 At the sector level, we believe a diversified portfolio should not have a single sector with more than half of the portfolio allocation.
-We make an exception for short and ultra-short treasuries, which have low interest rate risk and extremely low default risk.
-Thus, we do not impose a maximum weight on treasuries.
+We make an exception for short and ultra-short Treasuries, which have low interest rate risk and extremely low default risk.
+Thus, we do not impose a maximum weight on Treasuries.
 To ensure diversification, we set a maximum 50% allocation for corporate bonds and the sum of high-yield and emerging market bonds.

 Personalization with Tax Rates

 Bond ETF dividends are usually taxed as ordinary income, meaning they are usually subject to federal tax rates of up to 37%.
 This makes it important to optimize the portfolio based on yield net of expected tax rates.
 Certain types of bonds have tax exemptions on their dividends, which carry through to the dividends paid by ETFs that invest in these bonds and to the holders of such ETFs.
-We consider these tax advantages when designing our Automated Bond portfolios:
+We consider these tax advantages when designing our Automated Bond Portfolios:

 - Dividends from US Treasury ETFs are typically exempt from state tax.